 Should You Use This Question in a Trivia Quiz?

-If you are designing trivia questions, it's best to just drop this one as it is a moving target.
+If you are designing trivia or word game questions, it's best just to drop this one as it is a moving target.
 According to the Oxford English Dictionary, "Modern English includes words from a wide variety of different sources around the world.
 Patterns of word-borrowing over time reflect the changing demography of its speakers; cultural and economic influences on Britain; the spread of English-speaking explorers, traders, and settlers; and encounters with other cultures."

 The English language has one of the largest vocabularies of all the languages of the world.
 The Oxford English Dictionary contains more than 600,000 words.
 They are all in a race to have more and more meanings.
 Even as new ones are added, older ones fall out of favor.
 You may not even recognize many of the uses of the words.